A Halmos-von Neumann theorem for actions of general groups: Halmos-von Neumann for abelian groups

 establish an equivalence between the category of pointed minimal systems with discrete spectrum and the category of group compactifications. \item The functors

 establish an equivalence between the category of group compactifications and the opposite category of dual subgroups. \item The functor

 defines an equivalence between the category of pointed minimal systems with discrete spectrum and the opposite category of dual subgroups. \end{enumerate} \end{theorem} Note that in view of \cref{pointedvsnonpointed2} the classical topological version \cref{comhvn1} (and hence also the ergodic theoretic version \cref{comhvn2}) is a direct corollary of \cref{hvncat1}.
+Observe also that via \cref{hvncat12} the whole dual $G^*$, seen as a subgroup of itself, gives rise to a maximal compactification of $G$, known as the \emph{Bohr compactification} (cf. \cite[Section 4.7]{Foll2016}).